zjl9959/algviz/README.md

 You can modify the data multi-times, and algviz will record all the operations since last time you call the [display](https://algviz.readthedocs.io/en/latest/api.html#algviz.visual.Visualizer.display) interface.
 Then it will merge all the operations in one animation when you call display next time.
 So the only thing you need to concern is: `when to call the display interface?`

 All the animations created by algviz are [SVG](https://www.w3.org/Graphics/SVG/) string format.
-You can export the animation frames and review it in browser or embedded it in your slides. *By the way, [algviz.com](https://algviz.com) will support to export the svg with all the display objects and animation sequences for your code in the furture, please stay tuned!*
+You can export the animation frames and review it in browser or embedded it in your slides. *In the future, [algviz.com](https://algviz.com) will support to export the svg with all the display objects and animation sequences for your code, please stay tuned!*

 ## Installation